mongodb/mongo/src/mongo/db/repl/README.md

 `writeConcern: majority`.
 The new in-memory FCV value will be updated to reflect the on-disk changes.

+# System Collections

+Much of mongod's configuration and state is persisted in "system collections" in the "admin" database, such as `admin.system.version`, or the "config" database, such as `config.transactions`.
+(These collections are both replicated.
+Unreplicated configuration and state is stored in the "local" database.)
+The difference between "admin" and "config" for system collections is historical;
+from now on when we invent a new system collection we will place it on "admin".

 # Replication Timestamp Glossary

 In this section, when we refer to the word "transaction" without any other qualifier, we are talking